Butterby Oxbow

-Butterby Oxbow is a Site of Special Scientific Interest in the Durham City district of County Durham, England.
+Butterby Oxbow is a Site of Special Scientific Interest in County Durham, England.
 It consists of a former meander of the River Wear which was isolated from the main river in 1811 when, to reduce flooding in the area, a new channel was constructed across the neck of the meander.
 It is located about 3 km south of the centre of Durham and 1.2 km north of the nearest village, Croxdale.

 The site is notable for the succession series of swamp, fen and fen-carr which has developed and which is rarely found as a complete sequence in the county.
 It is locally important as a roosting and wintering area for wildfowl.